 The 2005-2013 Range Rover Sport (L320) is built with the following suspension components:

-2005-2013 Range Rover Sport Height Sensors (x4)- a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
-The ride height sensor is a moving part, and like all moving parts, they will eventually wear out.
+2005-2013 Range Rover Sport Height Sensors (x4) - A linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
+The ride height sensor is a moving part, and like all moving parts, it will eventually wear out.

-2005-2013 Range Rover Sport Suspension Control Module- a computer which is responsible for the operations of the air suspension system and maintaining the vehicle's correct ride height.
+2005-2013 Range Rover Sport Suspension Control Module - a computer that is responsible for the operations of the air suspension system and maintaining the vehicle's correct ride height.

 Suspension Failure Signs

 There are common signs that can help you diagnose when the air suspension system on your 2005-2013 Range Rover Sport (L320) is going bad or leaking.
 You want to get this fixed before total failure sets in.
 A noticeable sign of a bad suspension is a sudden loss of three to five inches of ride height.
 There may be a height difference between different sides of the Range Rover Sport or the rear or front end may sag while the opposite end is inflated.
 If left unfixed, other suspension components will wear out at a more rapid pace.
 Take the air compressor, for example.
 It may have stopped working or may run too often (will be very loud and noisy).
 One obvious red flag is an illuminated suspension warning light on the instrument panel.
 If any of these symptoms present themselves, you need to choose from certain repair options - aftermarket, dealer, direct replacement - but make sure to do thorough research.
 Not all options are equal.